hoisie/web/Readme.md

 * Web applications are compiled to native code.
 This means very fast execution and page render speed
 * Efficiently serving static files

+## Specific to this fork

+I've added the following tweaks so far

+* new AdHoc function in the root.
+This lets the user run tests written like this...

+	func init() {
+		// RegisterRoutes is defined in your main package and sets
+		// up all the handles to each route RegisterRoutes();
+	}

+	func TestHelloWorld(t * testing.T) {
+		recorder := httptest.NewRecorder()
+		request, _ := http.NewRequest("POST", "/your/defined/route", nil)

+		web.AdHoc(recorder, request)

+		fmt.Println("Result", recorder.Body)
+	}

 ## Installation

 Make sure you have the a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html). web.go targets the Go `release` branch.
 If you use the `weekly` branch you may have difficulty compiling web.go.
 There's an alternative web.go branch, `weekly`, that attempts to keep up with the weekly branch.